ergoplatform/ergodocs/docs/dev/scs/sigma/lang-spec.md

 All the predefined numeric types inherit Numeric class and its methods.

-They can be thought as being pre-defined like the following.
+They can be thought of as being pre-defined, like the following.

 ```scala
 class Byte extends Numeric